akimwong/4_Cgm/README.md

 ### What database?

-Given that project management is performed using an Excel sheet that continuously adds columns to accommodate new requirements or checkpoints, the decision is made to employ a NoSQL MongoDB database with a key-value data structure.
+Given that project management is performed using Excel sheets that continuously adds columns to accommodate new requirements or checkpoints, the decision is made to employ a NoSQL MongoDB database with a key-value data structure.